Maher-joudeh/Tawuniya/README.md

    Choose a `.json` theme file (Colorful, Main Brand, or LOB-specific) to maintain color and typography consistency.

 4. **Connect Your Data and Customize Layouts**
-   Bind your visuals to data fields and adjust placements using the Power BI Desktop grid guide for alignment.
+   Bind your visuals to data fields and adjust placements, sizing and hierarchy for alignment.

 5. **Publish When Ready**
    Finalize your design and publish to Power BI Service.